trifonnt/springboot-schema-per-tenant/README.md

 # springboot-schema-per-tenant
-Seed project for achieving multi-tenancy (single pooled schema-per-tenant) using SpringBoot and Hibernate as proposed in [this article](https://dzone.com/articles/spring-boot-hibernate-multitenancy-implementation).
+Seed project for achieving multi-tenancy (single pooled schema-per-tenant) using SpringBoot and Hibernate as proposed in [Multi-Tenancy Implementation for Spring Boot + Hibernate Projects](https://dzone.com/articles/spring-boot-hibernate-multitenancy-implementation).

 This project assumes a dedicated MySql DB is reachable (can be configured in application.properties), which has a default schema named `default_schema` and at least one additional schema with some tenant name you choose.